The path to financial independence isn’t a math problem.

 The “stupid mistakes” category that Ramit Sethi uses in his money system is a great way to account for this:

 I actually have a “stupid mistakes” category in my money system.
 When I first started this, I saved $20/month for unexpected expenses.
-Then, within two months, I had to go to the doctor for $600 and I got a traffic ticket for more than $100.
+Then, within two months, I had to go to the doctor for $600, and I got a traffic ticket for more than $100.
 That changed things quickly, and I currently save $200/month for unexpected expenses.
-At the end of the year, if I haven’t spent it, I save half and I spend the other half.)
+If I haven't spent it at the end of the year, I save half, and I spend the other half.)

 This system will take time to build, especially if you’re starting from zero.
 But to ease the hardship when mistakes happen, having some backup funds can bring healthy peace of mind.

 If you’re with a good bank, you can set yourself up with multiple sub-savings accounts.
 And every time you dump a chunk of money in your primary savings account, you can sweep portions of it to more specific savings goals, i.e., your own “stupid mistakes” fund.

 Remember — we want to try and automate these decisions.
 So take advantage of the tech available to you!

 Defense #2: Build your skills on the side

 For many people, financial independence includes making money, building, or investing in a business.